-A comprehensive LifeCycle Cost Analysis (LCCA) method is available for reference by the North Carolina State Construction Office at the following link: https://ncadmin.nc.gov/document/lccalcca-manual b) Timeframe for Life-Cycle Cost Analysis
+A comprehensive LifeCycle Cost Analysis (LCCA) method is available for reference by the North Carolina State Construction Office at the following link:

+https://ncadmin.nc.gov/document/lccalcca-manual

 Energy inflation price indices are available on the National Institute of Standards and Technology (NIST) website in its most recent annual supplement to Handbook 135.
 These energy price indices shall be used in preparing life cycle cost analyses.